Hazard

 The classification schemes for hazards vary across different research institutions and governments, but these can be divided into:

-• Biological hazards are of organic origin or conveyed by biological vectors, including pathogenic microorganisms, toxins and bioactive substances.
-Examples are bacteria, viruses or parasites, as well as venomous wildlife and insects, poisonous plants and mosquitoes carrying disease-causing agents.
-An example of a biological hazard: A room, a bar and a classroom: how the coronavirus is spread through the air
+- Biological hazards are of organic origin or conveyed by biological vectors, including pathogenic microorganisms, toxins and bioactive substances.
+Examples include bacteria, viruses or parasites, as well as venomous wildlife and insects, poisonous plants and mosquitoes that carry disease-causing agents.

-• Environmental hazards may include chemical, natural and biological hazards.
-They can be created by environmental degradation or physical or chemical pollution in the air, water and soil.
-However, many of the processes and phenomena that fall into this category may be termed drivers of hazard and risk rather than hazards in themselves, such as soil degradation, deforestation, loss of biodiversity, salinization and sea-level rise.
-An example of an environmental hazard: Sea Level Rise may erode development in Africa
+- Environmental hazards arise from the degradation of natural systems and ecosystem services or from physical or chemical pollution in the air, water and soil.
+However, many of the processes and phenomena in this category may be termed drivers of hazard and risk rather than hazards in themselves, such as wildfires, soil degradation, loss of permafrost, deforestation, loss of biodiversity, salinisation, and sea-level rise.

-• Hydrometeorological hazards are of atmospheric, hydrological or oceanographic origin.
-Examples are tropical cyclones (also known as typhoons and hurricanes); floods, including flash floods; drought; heatwaves and cold spells; and coastal storm surges.
-Hydrometeorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics and in the transport and dispersal of toxic substances and volcanic eruption material.
-An example of a hydrometeorological hazard: Climate change causes landfalling hurricanes to stay stronger for longer
+- Meteorological and Hydrological hazards are of atmospheric, hydrological or oceanographic origin.
+Examples are tropical cyclones (also known as typhoons and hurricanes), floods, including flash floods; drought; heatwaves, cold spells, and coastal storm surges.
+Hydrometeorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics and the transport and dispersal of toxic substances and volcanic eruption material.

-• Technological hazards originate from technological or industrial conditions, dangerous procedures, infrastructure failures or specific human activities.
-Examples include industrial pollution, nuclear radiation, toxic wastes, dam failures, transport accidents, factory explosions, fires and chemical spills.
-Technological hazards also may arise directly as a result of the impacts of a natural hazard event.
-An example of a technological hazard: We must not wait for the next ammonium nitrate blast - solutions exist to improve safety
+- Technological hazards arise from technological or industrial conditions, hazardous procedures, infrastructure failures, or specific human activities.
+Examples include industrial pollution, nuclear radiation, toxic wastes, dam failures, transport accidents, factory explosions, cyberhazards, fires and chemical spills.
+Technological hazards may also arise directly from the impacts of a natural hazard event.

 Each hazard often triggers a sub-set of hazards, for instance tropical cyclones (known as hurricanes in the Atlantic Ocean, cyclones in the Indian Ocean and typhoons in the Northern Pacific Ocean) can bring intense winds, storm surge and heavy rainfall, as well as trigger secondary hazards, for instance landslides.
 A series of triggering relationships can cause a domino or cascading effect, for instance in the case of the tsunami-earthquake-nuclear crisis in Japan, 2011.